Go Ghaap! Route

 In 2017, we received a sum of R1.8 million from Lotto, and the project began in August 2017.

-The Route now includes the following towns:
+The Route now included the following towns and municipalities:

 - In Ga-Segonyana LM: Kuruman and Mothibistad